Are you a snow-lover, or a beach bum?

 And sure, you can keep your body temperature up regardless of the temperature outside, but it’s a lot easier when you don’t have to wear 7 layers just to stay warm.

-Studies have shown that death rates are higher in cold climates.
+Studies have shown that death rates tend to be higher in cold climates.
 People who have easy access to heat & good housing may not be as affected, but for those who are struggling, the winter & cold weather could be a killer.

 5. It’s Better for Your Heart & Lungs.